 Charlotte Wrongful Termination Attorney

 Do you believe you were wrongfully terminated?
 Did your employer retaliate against you for blowing the whistle on unethical or illegal business practices?
 Are you worried about wrongful termination?
-Regardless of what side of a wrongful termination dispute you fall on, it is important to have an experienced employment law attorney protecting your interests.
+Regardless of what side of a wrongful termination dispute you fall on; it is important to have an experienced Charlotte wrongful termination lawyer protecting your interests.

 At Maloney Law & Associates, PLLC, we have extensive experience representing employees and employers in wrongful termination disputes.
 We take a unique approach to every case and work closely with our clients to find solutions that meet their needs.